 Under appliances, behind and underneath wall cabinets, behind refrigerator and stove, inside cabinets under the sink, in cupboards where food is stored, along the edges of floor moldings and baseboards, ceilings, window, and door frames.
-They can be found anywhere use pesticides to get rid of them.
-If it doesn’t work, you should consider reaching out to a pest control expert for help.
+They can be found anywhere, and you should use pesticides to get rid of them.
+If pesticides don’t work, you should consider reaching out to a pest control expert for help.

 How to recognize if you have a German Cockroach Infestation?